Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: Numerical Results

 \subsection{Mean SNR Comparison of Subsurface Methods in Sec. \ref{sec:phase_selection_methods}}

-Fig \ref{fig:ESNR_vs_actual} verifies the analytical results in Sec \ref{sec:ESNR_Ricean} by showing the equivalence of $\mathbb{E}[\mathrm{SNR}]$ and the simulated mean SNR for the SD, and then compares this with the simulated mean SNR for the ISD.
-Two versions of the ISD were implemented.
-The first iterates through all subsurfaces once, as shown in Sec \ref{sec:ISD}.
-The second iterates through all subsurfaces and calculates the SNR of the system.
-It then repeats this process multiple times until the SNR of the system has converged, i.e. it increases by less than a specified tolerance from one iteration to the next.
+Fig. \ref{fig:ESNR_vs_actual} verifies the analytical results in Sec. \ref{sec:ESNR_Ricean} by showing the equivalence of $\mathbb{E}[\mathrm{SNR}]$ and the simulated mean \gls{SNR} for the \gls{SD}, and then compares this with the simulated mean \gls{SNR} for the \gls{ISD}.
+Two versions of the \gls{ISD} were implemented.
+The first iterates through all subsurfaces once, as shown in Sec. \ref{sec:ISD}.
+The second iterates through all subsurfaces and calculates the \gls{SNR} of the system.
+It then repeats this process multiple times until the \gls{SNR} of the system has converged, i.e. it increases by less than a specified tolerance from one iteration to the next.
 For these simulations, the tolerance was specified to be $10^{-4}$.
-We will refer to this method as the converged ISD (CISD).

-The array parameters for Fig. \ref{fig:ESNR_vs_actual} are $M = 16$, $K=4$, $M_x = 4$, $d_b = d_r = 0.5$ and all K-factors are 1.
-Larger spacings between the RIS elements ($d_r = 0.5$ rather than $d_r = 0.1$ ) were used here to highlight the performance differences of the methods.
-Higher correlation leads to greater similarity in the SNR per user of the SD and CISD, as discussed below.
+This method is referred to as the \gls{CISD}.
+The array parameters for Fig. \ref{fig:ESNR_vs_actual} are $M = 16$, $M_x = 4$, $d_b = 0.5$ and all K-factors are 1.